helium/docs/docs/governance/staking-with-realms.md

 earns voting rights, but no token return.

 Once you select how much HNT you want to lock up, an interface will appear to allow you to delegate your veHNT to a subDAO for rewards.
-A position will not earn any token return until it is delegated to a subnetwork.
-A stake without delegation earns voting rights, but no token return.
-You can delegate an active stake within the Helium Vote interface.

 <figure className="screensnippet-wrapper">
   <img